akamai/terraform-provider-akamai/docs/data-sources/appsec_hostname_coverage.md

 page_title: "Akamai: HostnameCoverage"
 subcategory: "Application Security"
 description: |-
- ApiHostnameCoverage
+ HostnameCoverage
 ---

 # akamai_appsec_hostname_coverage

-The `akamai_appsec_hostname_coverage` data source allows you to retrieve a list of hostnames in the account with their current protections, activation statuses, and other summary information.
+Use the `akamai_appsec_hostname_coverage` data source to retrieve a list of hostnames in the account with their current protections, activation statuses, and other summary information.
 The information available is described [here](https://developer.akamai.com/api/cloud_security/application_security/v1.html#8eb23096).

 ## Example Usage